aiformula-support/aiformula_common/README.md

 # EC7D_AIformula_Control
-AI Formula is a technical challenge where robot car drives autonomously in mission course.
-In purpose, it can acquire the necessary technology for next-generation mobility research. through, autonomous racing competing speed and intelligence in the real world.\
-This package is the foundation of the AIFormula system.
+AI Formula is a technical challenge in which robot cars drive autonomously on a race course given a mission.
+Through competing for speed and intelligence in a real-world environment, AI Formula will provide an opportunity for rising engineers to acquire the skills and technology necessary for next-generation mobility research.
+This repository is the foundation of the AIFormula system.

 ![AIFormula_run](https://github.com/honda-hgrx-idcs/EC7D_AIformula_Control/assets/113084733/df02c1ec-0556-4c77-a834-ebc2fe192ac5)